 Children’s Online Information Privacy

-This Web Site is not directed to children under the age of 13 nor do the Federal Reserve Banks knowingly collect, maintain or use information obtained via this Web Site about children under the age of 13.
+This website is not directed toward children under the age of 13, nor does the Federal Reserve Bank of Chicago knowingly collect, maintain or use personal information obtained via this website about children under the age of 13.
 We are committed to comply with applicable laws and requirements, such as the Children’s Online Privacy Protection Act.
-If a child whom we know to be under age 13 sends identifiable information to us on-line, we will only use that information to respond directly to that child, notify parents or seek parental consent.
+If a child whom we know to be under the age of 13 sends personal information to us online, we will only use that personal information to respond directly to the child, notify parents or seek parental consent.
 Minor children should always obtain parental consent before releasing information to this or any website.

 This website contains links to other websites.
 The Federal Reserve Bank of Chicago is not responsible for the privacy practices or the content of such websites.